electronegativity

 3d model to show the polar covalent bonding in a molecule of hydrogen fluoride that results from differences in the electronegativities of the two atoms.

-The fluorine atom has a much larger nuclear charge (+9) compared the (+1) nuclear charge in the hydrogen nucleus, so the fluorine atom will be better at attracting the electrons in the covalent bond than hydrogen atom ; we say that fluorine atom is more electronegative than the hydrogen atom.
+The fluorine atom has a much larger nuclear charge (+9) compared the (+1) nuclear charge in the hydrogen nucleus, so the fluorine atom will be more able to attract the electrons in the covalent bond than hydrogen atom; we say that fluorine atom is more electronegative than the hydrogen atom.
 Electronegativity is the ability of an atom in a covalent bond to attract electron density towards it.

 Factors affecting electronegativity

 The size of the atom will also have an effect on its electronegativity value.
-As we descend a group in the periodic table the effective nuclear charge remains the same but the atoms obviously get larger; this means that the nucleus is further away from any electrons in a covalent bond and so will be less able to attract any electrons in the covalent bond electron density.
-This means that the electronegativity decreases down a group e.g. consider the two alkali metals lithium and potassium.
+As we descend a group in the periodic table the effective nuclear charge remains the same but the atoms obviously get larger; this means that the nucleus is further away from any electrons in a covalent bond and so will be less able to attract any electron density in a covalent bond.
+This means that the electronegativity decreases down a group e.g. consider the two alkali metals lithium and potassium as shown in the image below.

 Atomic structure diagrams to show the effective nuclear charge in a potassium and lithium atom.